ViniFBN/rt2_a1_5646764/docs/_build/html/_sources/index.rst.txt

       on vscode (inside src/docs/):
          doxygen Doxyfile && make html

-      on terminal (or just use github desktop): git init
+      on terminal running on src/ (or just use github desktop): git init
          git branch
          git add .